Gone with the Wind (film): Plot

 With the defeat of the Confederacy, the O'Haras toil in the cotton fields.
 Ashley returns but finds he is of little help to Tara.
 When Scarlett begs him to run away with her, he confesses his desire for her and kisses her passionately but says he cannot leave Melanie.
 Scarlett's father attempts to chase away a carpetbagger from his land but is thrown from his horse and killed.
-Unable to pay the Reconstructionist taxes imposed on Tara, Scarlett dupes her younger sister Suellen's fiancé, the middle-aged and wealthy general store owner Frank Kennedy, into marrying her by saying Suellen got tired of waiting and married another suitor.
-Frank, Ashley, Rhett, and several other accomplices make a night raid on a shanty town after Scarlett is attacked while driving through it alone, resulting in Frank's death.
+Unable to pay the Reconstructionist taxes imposed on Tara, Scarlett unsuccessfully appeals to Rhett, then dupes her younger sister Suellen's fiancé, the middle-aged and wealthy general store owner Frank Kennedy, into marrying her.
+Frank, Ashley, and several other accomplices make a night raid on a shanty town after Scarlett is attacked while driving through it alone, resulting in Frank's death.
 Shortly after Frank's funeral, Rhett proposes to Scarlett, and she accepts.

-Rhett and Scarlett have a daughter whom Rhett names Bonnie Blue, but Scarlett still pines for Ashley and, chagrined at the perceived ruin of her figure, refuses to have any more children or share a bed with Rhett.
+Rhett and Scarlett have a daughter whom Rhett nicknames Bonnie Blue, but Scarlett still pines for Ashley and, chagrined at the perceived ruin of her figure, refuses to have any more children or share a bed with Rhett.
 One day at Frank's mill, Ashley's sister, India, sees Scarlett and Ashley embracing.
 Harboring an intense dislike of Scarlett, India eagerly spreads rumors.
-Later that evening, Rhett, having heard the rumors, forces Scarlett to attend a birthday party for Ashley.
+Later that evening, Rhett, having heard the rumors, forces Scarlett to attend Ashley's birthday party.
 Melanie, however, stands by Scarlett.
 After returning home, Scarlett finds Rhett downstairs drunk, and they argue about Ashley.
 Rhett kisses Scarlett against her will, stating his intent to have sex with her that night, and carries the struggling Scarlett to the bedroom.

 The next day, Rhett apologizes for his behavior and offers Scarlett a divorce, which she rejects, saying it would be a disgrace.
 When Rhett returns from an extended trip to London, England, Scarlett informs him that she is pregnant, but an argument ensues, resulting in her falling down a flight of stairs and suffering a miscarriage.
-While recovering, tragedy strikes again; Bonnie dies while attempting to jump a fence with her pony.
+While recovering, tragedy strikes again when Bonnie dies while attempting to jump a fence with her pony.
 Scarlett and Rhett visit Melanie, who has suffered complications from a new pregnancy, on her deathbed.
 As Scarlett consoles Ashley, Rhett prepares to leave Atlanta.
-Having realized that it was him, and not Ashley, she truly loved all along, Scarlett pleads with Rhett to stay, but he rebuffs her and walks away into the morning fog.
+Having realized that it was Rhett, and not Ashley, whom she truly loved all along, Scarlett pleads with Rhett to stay, but he rebuffs her and walks away into the early morning fog.
 A distraught Scarlett resolves to return home to Tara, vowing to one day win Rhett back.